Search and comment on current planning applications using the planning application database.

-We maintain statutory records of planning applications and decisions, some of which date back 50 years.
+We maintain statutory records of planning applications and decisions, some which date back 50 years.

 Details of planning applications dating from 1990 (older in some cases) can be accessed above.
 Supporting documents are available online for planning applications decided after May 2000.

 We don't maintain a record of existing or lawful uses.
-If you are searching for existing or lawful uses, you will need to:
+To search for this information, please:

 |Decision notices: copies can be provided by email||2 to 3 weeks||£16.50 each|